 Delegation Policy Concerning Part-Time Faculty

 Typically, the MELC voting faculty votes on appointments and/or reappointments of certain faculty titles (such as adjuncts, affiliates, part-time lecturers, etc.) in Autumn Quarter.
 However, there are times when circumstances permit an appointment after this period, and which thus, require greater flexibility.
-In those circumstances, as enumerated in the Faculty Code, the MELC faculty delegates to the department chair the authority to recommend to the Dean the allowable faculty appointment.
-In such cases, the Chair shall first consult with appropriate departmental faculty with appropriate expertise with regard to the candidate’s expertise.
+In those circumstances, as enumerated in the Faculty Code, the MELC faculty delegates to the department's part-time hiring committee the authority to recommend to the Dean the allowable faculty appointment.
+In such cases, the committee shall first consult with appropriate departmental faculty with appropriate expertise with regard to the candidate’s expertise.

-The MELC faculty members voted (November 6, 2023) to delegate to the department chair authority to recommend to the dean appointments and renewals of appointments of (1) affiliate faculty and (2) part-time lecturers (both annual and quarterly).
-The chair will consult with appropriate faculty members as necessary or desirable in each individual case.
+The MELC faculty members voted (November 4, 2024) to delegate to the part-time hiring committee authority to recommend to the dean appointments and renewals of appointments of part-time lecturers (both annual and quarterly).
+The committee will consult with appropriate faculty members as necessary or desirable in each individual case.

 M.A.
 Research Language Exam